The 5 cocktails every gentleman should know how to make

 - Add equal parts Campari, gin and vermouth into a shaker, with a bit of ice

-- Strain into a glass over a large ice cube
+- Strain into a rocks glass over a block of ice.

 The slow-sipper: Old Fashioned

 A failsafe.
 A banker.
 The one that can never fail.
 The navy suit of the cocktail cabinet.
 Don Draper’s go-to.
-The old fashioned, despite still being a frequently made and requested cocktail today, had its moniker coined for the first time in the 1880s.
-Like the negroni, it hits several palate points – it’s a wonderful medley of sweet, spice and bitter, and, better still, if you don’t have a shaker, don’t fret – it’s all concocted in the glass that it’s drank from.
+The Old Fashioned, despite still being a frequently made and requested cocktail today, had its moniker coined for the first time in the 1880s.
+Like the Negroni, it hits several palate points – it’s a wonderful medley of sweet, spicy and bitter, and, better still, if you don’t have a shaker, don’t fret – it’s all concocted in the glass that it’s drank from.

 Ingredients